health-ai/health-ai.github.io/projects.md

 ---

 <h3>Projects</h3>
 Many students look for projects for classes or for summer internship.
-Here we list projects from graduate students, postdocs and faculty that could turn into valuable scientific contribution.
+Here we list projects from graduate students, postdocs, residents, and faculty that could turn into valuable scientific contribution.

 If you are affiliated with Stanford (valid address @stanford.edu) and you want to add your project [please fill in this form](https://goo.gl/forms/S23ev4TO3z18hndV2).
 As soon as your project is accepted it will appear here.